tektutor/openshift-tekton-feb-2022/Day1/README.md

  - Control Plane is nothing but Master node with its Componets, in other words Openshift itself
  - Application Plane or Data Plane is where user applications are deployed
  - Openshift uses CRI-O Container Engine.

+Kubernetes/OpenShift Operators
+  - its a convenient way you can package your application
+      	  - easily deploy them in K8s or OpenShift cluster
+      	  - udpate or upgrade them
+      	  - remove them
+  - it comes with custom application level controllers
+  - the appolication level controllers monitor your custom application and take action when certain things happen
+  - Custom Controllers are created using CRD (Custom Resource Definition)
+  - Through CRD you can create a Custom Resource

 Master Node/Machine
  - Control Plane components runs here
       - OpenShift API Server